TotalImagine-com/TotalImagine.com/README.md

 * (Idea) Motion-tracked 3D environment - looking through a screen.
 It's like VR but NOT VR and I assert the feeling is even more amazing.
 Pending dedicated write-up on my plan using OAK-D-Lite.
 Can be developed into a machine-learning (computer graphics) project.

+**Utility Programs**

+* "Lightening" Browser: lightweight zero shit browser with proper bookmark management using tags and backed as a MARKDOWN file.

 ***Games***

 * Deep Dive The Game (Shelved): PENDING MORE DETAILS (Pending visionary write-up).